In my previous post Paleo Christmas Dinner On A Budget, I shared a selection of affordable recipes and food ideas to serve for a festive evening meal.

 Fresh oysters and prawns, as well as other seafood, are staples on the Aussie Christmas table but they are far from budget friendly.
 However, you can cut the costs by getting a little creative with frozen and tinned alternatives.

 Frozen prawn meat is the best option.
 It’s cheaper than buying fresh prawns, plus you’ll be paying for the weight of the meat, rather than the shell.
 Once defrosted, you can mix the cooked shrimp meat with diced cucumbers, mayonnaise, lemon juice, tomato paste and a little garlic for a delicious cocktail salad to serve over shredded iceberg lettuce in small glasses or on a large platter.

 Smoked tinned oysters are cheap, delicious and full of nutrients, and they work well served on top of roasted sweet potato circles, topped with some diced red onion and a dollop of mayonnaise.
 Alternatively, you can serve them over cucumber slices.

 For a lovely fish dish, you can make my canned salmon loaf, which looks fabulous and tastes great.
 Serve it on a large platter surrounded by beautiful salad vegetables drizzled with creamy dressing and festive orange wedges.

-Fish cakes are also great for using cheaper variety of fish, which you can make with grated zucchini and sweet potatoes.
-Serve with mayonnaise based aioli for dipping.
+Fish cakes are also great for using a cheaper variety of fish, which you can make with grated zucchini and sweet potatoes.
+Serve with mayonnaise-based aioli for dipping.

 Affordable protein options for lunch